-- Sensitivity Run 1 (SR1): increase hydraulic conductivity of bedrock by a factor of 5; - Sensitivity Run 2 (SR2): increase hydraulic conductivity of fault zone by a factor of 5; - Sensitivity Run 3 (SR3): increase hydraulic conductivity of the UGTMF tailings to the maximum value from testing (i.e., factor of 4); - Sensitivity Run 4 (SR4): increase hydraulic conductivity of the backfill to the maximum value from testing (i.e., factor of 5); - Sensitivity Run 5 (SR5): reduce fault zone contact area (i.e., the cross-sectional area of the flow path) by a factor of 2; - Sensitivity Run 6 (SR6): upper bound UGTMF source; - Sensitivity Run 7 (SR7): upper bound primary + secondary backfill source; - Sensitivity Run 8 (SR8): upper bound waste rock source; and - Sensitivity Run 9 (SR9): all upper bound sources combined.
+- Sensitivity Run 1 (SR1): increase hydraulic conductivity of bedrock by a factor of 5. - Sensitivity Run 2 (SR2): increase hydraulic conductivity of fault zone by a factor of 5. - Sensitivity Run 3 (SR3): increase hydraulic conductivity of the UGTMF tailings to the maximum value from testing (i.e., factor of 4). - Sensitivity Run 4 (SR4): increase hydraulic conductivity of the backfill to the maximum value from testing (i.e., factor of 5). - Sensitivity Run 5 (SR5): reduce fault zone contact area (i.e., the cross-sectional area of the flow path) by a factor of 2. - Sensitivity Run 6 (SR6): upper bound UGTMF source. - Sensitivity Run 7 (SR7): upper bound primary + secondary backfill source. - Sensitivity Run 8 (SR8): upper bound waste rock source. - Sensitivity Run 9 (SR9): all upper bound sources combined.

-Results of the sensitivity analysis in terms of the peak mass loading rates are provided in Table 4 and in terms of the relative change in peak mass loading as compared to the base case in Figure A-22; the time-history plots for select solutes are provided in Figure A-21.
+Results of the sensitivity analysis in terms of the peak mass loading rates are provided in Table 4.
+Results of the sensitivity analysis in terms of the relative change in peak mass loading as compared to the base case are provided in Figure A-24; the time-history plots for select solutes are provided in Figure A-21.
+Figure A-22 presents the same information as Figure A-21 as well as simulated mass loading rates for the first 42 years of the Project lifespan shown on a separate y-axis.
+Data series representing the initial 42 years are plotted against the primary y-axis, whereas data series representing the full simulation period are plotted against the secondary y-axis.
+To provide further resolution of mass loading rates, Figure A-23 presents the same information as Figure A-21, but presents only the first 42 years of the Project.
 A review of the results led to the following observations: